RoRoomMates/RoRoomMates.github.io/docs/_portfolio/project6.md

 Their Annual Revenue is $15.0M - $25.0M.
 They have around 800K-1M visits per month.

 ## Roommates
 Had to pay to find their real revenue :).
-They ahave around 300K visits per month.
+They have around 300K visits per month.

 ## Romania - OLX
 Over 1300 currently existing posts about roommates.
 They do not produce money from them, because they are not really selling something.

 ## Romania - Bucharest Facebook groups
 On the several Facebook groups, there are several tens of daily posts

+Considering the details presented in **The size of the market**, we can say that in Romania, OLX has the best market share: over 60%.
+The other competitors are just splitting the market equally.